-Most successful programs are executed through regular ongoing meetings and workshops where stakeholders work together to identify potential partnership opportunities and develop a shared understanding and goal.
-There are many factors contributing to successful partnership initiatives, including: available resources; suitability of agreement instruments; understanding of the legal framework; commitment of personnel; and, leaders empowering their teams to collaborate and cooperate on mutually beneficial solutions.
+Regular recurring in-person and virtual meetings serve as the heartbeat that keep TCPI efforts Stakeholders work together to identify potential partnership opportunities and develop a shared understanding and goal.
+Many factors contribute to successful partnership initiatives, including: available resources; suitability of agreement instruments; understanding of the legal framework; commitment of personnel; and, leaders empowering their teams to collaborate and cooperate on identifying solutions.
 This approach ensures improved communications, trust, and commitment between installation and community partners.
-In addition, central tenets of a successful program include embracing the shared value concept, an environment that rewards the entrepreneurial spirit, and leaders empowering their teams to collaborate and cooperate on mutually beneficial solutions.
+Central tenets of a successful program include embracing the shared value concept, an environment that rewards the entrepreneurial spirit, and supportive leaders empowering their teams.
 There are dozens of examples of successful partnerships in municipal and social services, educational arenas, public safety, facility maintenance, energy and water infrastructure, and others.
-Some of the most valuable outcomes of a successful partnership initiative include improved communications, trust, and commitment between installation and community partners.
+However, some of the most valuable outcomes of a successful partnership includes improved communications, trust, and commitment between installation and community partners.